windler/zsh-phpunit-docker/Readme.md

 all - Runs all tests except the ignore-group (if used).
-This is the default command. group - Runs tests for a phpunit group filter - provides a filter for e.g. running one tests coverage - runs all tests except ignore-group with coverage report (html)
+This is the default command. group - Runs tests for a phpunit group filter - provides a filter for e.g. running one tests coverage - runs all tests except ignore-group and prints coverage (console) coverage-report - runs all tests except ignore-group with coverage report (html)
 ```

 If the `group` command is provided you can autocomplete the phpunit group (this takes a while).